scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 This step is recommended to be carried out before the membrane segmentation, considering that the higher contrast our data has, the better the membranes will be segmented.
-To do that, open the protocol "denoise tomogram" from plugin scipion-em-jjsoft.
+To do that, open the protocol "denoise tomogram" from plugin scipion-em-tomo3d.
 Once there, click on the magnifier icon and select, on the pop-up window the pointer to the normalized tomogram (it should be the first on the list, because the objects generated are sorted from newest to oldest by default).
 Leave the rest of parameters with the default values and click execute the protocol.

 .. figure:: /docs/user/denoising_mbSegmentation_pysegDirPicking/03_DenoiseTomo.png
    :width: 500
+   :align: center
    :alt: Denoise tomogram

 The denoised tomogram can be displayed proceeding the same as explain in section `Importing the Tomogram`_.
 It can be observed